JCentercreation/javiercarrilloblog.com/_posts/2022-04-15-SwiftAsyncAwait.markdown

     }
 }</code></pre>

-When it comes to define asynchronous properties we have to bear in mind that only-read (get) ones are able to be asinchronous. `byPreparingThumbnail`method is an SDK built-in one and is asynchronous, that's why must be instantiated after `await`.
+When it comes to define asynchronous properties we have to bear in mind that only-read (get) ones are able to be asinchronous. `byPreparingThumbnail` method is an SDK built-in one and is asynchronous, that's why must be instantiated after `await`.
 In case the asynchronous property is able to throw any error we should define it as `get async throws`.

-But what about if we want to use an asynchronous function in a sequence?
+But what if we want to use an asynchronous function in a sequence?
 Well, in this case we need to use also `await`.
 Lets take a look to one of the most commonly used sequences: a for loop.

 <style>.hljs-literal{color: #B281EB;}.hljs-type{color:#ACF2E4;}.hljs-params{color:#ACF2E4;}.hljs-variable{color:#DABAFF;}.hljs-quote{color:#7F8C98;}.hljs-meta{color:#B281EB;}.hljs-attribute{color:#DABAFF;}.hljs-section{color:#6BDFFF;}.hljs-number{color: #D9C97C;}.hljs-class{color:#6BDFFF;}.hljs-selector-tag{color:#FF7AB2;}.hljs-tag{color:#DABAFF;}.hljs-title{color:#6BDFFF;}.hljs{padding:0.5em;display:block;color:#E0E0E0;}.hljs-builtin-name{color: #B281EB;}.hljs-string{color:#FF8170;}.hljs-link{color:#DABAFF;}.hljs-regexp{color:#DABAFF;}.hljs-addition{color:#FF8170;}.hljs-built_in{color: #B281EB;}.hljs-selector-class{color:#DABAFF;}.hljs-symbol{color:#FF8170;}.hljs-emphasis{font-style:italic;}.hljs-keyword{color:#FF7AB2;}.hljs-deletion{color:#DABAFF;}.hljs-function{color:#6BDFFF;}.hljs-name{color:#DABAFF;}.hljs-bullet{color:#FF8170;}.hljs-comment{color:#7F8C98;}.hljs-template-variable{color:#DABAFF;}.hljs-selector-id{color:#DABAFF;}.hljs-strong{font-weight:bold;}</style>